About Banner - University Medical Center South

 High school diploma/GED or equivalent working knowledge.

 Current BLS certification.
 In Arizona: Current Certified Nursing Assistant (CNA) or Licensed Nursing Assistant (LNA) in state of practice is required for new hires and transfers.
-All existing incumbents must obtain the LNA by the earliest of either their renewal date or 12/31/18 (includes an extended deadline to 12/31/19 for Tucson only).Outside of Arizona: Current Certified Nursing Assistant in state of practice is required.
+All incumbents must obtain either the CNA or LNA by 12/31/16 (excludes Tucson).
+All existing incumbents must also obtain the LNA by the earliest of either their renewal date or 12/31/18 (excludes Tucson).Outside of Arizona: Current Certified Nursing Assistant in state of practice is required.
 In Tucson: Current Certified Nursing Assistant (CNA) or Licensed Nursing Assistant (LNA) in state of practice is required for new hires.
 Existing Tucson incumbents may not transfer out of their geographical market without meeting the CNA or LNA requirement.

 Requires skills and abilities typically attained with 1 year of medical clerical experience; preferably in a hospital or physician office setting, or prior experience in customer service.
 Must possess excellent organizational skills, as well as effective human relations and communication skills.
 Working knowledge of medical terminology and computer literacy and keyboarding skills is required.